 This method ensures that the average cell voltage does not drop below the specified minimum (1.85V) at any point in the duty cycle.

 Period 1 is considered first.
 When Period 2 is analysed it is assumed that the current for Period 1 continues.
 The capacity is then adjusted for the change in current between the two periods.
-The same approach is followed for Period 3.
 In other words:

 Period 1